 Background:

 The APS supervisor provides a combination of case oversight, approval of key decisions, case direction, problem-solving, and support and encouragement to the worker.
 According to the APS Survey, all but nine states require training for supervisors.

+Given the potential hazardous work environment and negative impact on job satisfaction, work stress, and health outcomes (physical and mental) for APS workers, it is essential that supervisors have the tools to build positive and supportive work environments.
+These tools may include management strategies for the prevention of burnout and secondary traumatic stress (Ghesquiere et al., 2018).

 Guideline: